Net Energy Metering (NEM) FAQ

 Yes, the GMA is SCE-owned and becomes part of the metering services.
 However, the neutral pigtail is the white wire included in the GMA.
 SCE makes the connections to the GMA, including the Neutral to the customer’s panel.
 If needed, the Contractor may assist with the Neutral.

-If you have multiple electric accounts on the same property as the renewable generator or property is contiguous or adjacent to that property, you can install a generator up to the aggregated load of all accounts, so long as all of the properties are solely owned, leased or rented by you.
-You must also be the customer of record on all SCE accounts.
+If you submitted an NEM application prior to February 15, 2024 and you have multiple electric accounts on the same property as the renewable generator or property is contiguous or adjacent to that property, you can install a generator up to the aggregated load of all accounts, so long as all the properties are solely owned, leased, or rented by you.
+You must also be the customer of record on all SCE accounts and the accounts must have been established prior to December 15, 2022.